 Summing it up

+Stress depletes our reserves of feel-good chemicals, as does over prescription of caffeine and alcohol.
 We need to be charged and energized for traversing what life has to offer.

 The ultimate is to feel better naturally.
 Start using natural remedies to reduce stress and apply or practice these fixes daily.
 It will save you heartache and dollars in the long run.